Aug 14, 2019 By University Communication

 Services are pending and will be announced when available.

-Two funds — one via the University of Nebraska Foundation, the other through Union Bank — have been established to support the family.
+Two funds — one via the University of Nebraska Foundation, the other through Union Bank — have been established.
+Details are being finalized on how Swanson Memorial Fund donations will be used.

 The Nebraska Foundation has created the Dr. David Swanson Memorial Fund, which is available online.
 Gifts by check should be made out to University of Nebraska Foundation, noting the Dr. David R. Swanson Memorial Fund, No. 01149990 in the memo line or on an attached note.
 Mail checks to University of Nebraska Foundation, 1010 Lincoln Mall, Suite 300, Lincoln, NE 68508.
 For more details, or to make a payment by credit card, contact the NU Foundation.